-In a healthy cross-sectional sample of adults, we confirmed that higher levels of adiposity associate with a global decrease in FA throughout the brain that appears to occur predominantly through an increase in radial diffusivity (Mueller et al. 2011; Stanek et al. 2011; Xu et al. 2011; Gianaros et al. in press; Verstynen et al. 2012; Yau et al. 2012).
+In a healthy cross-sectional sample of adults, we confirmed that higher levels of adiposity associate with a global decrease in FA throughout the brain that appears to occur predominantly through an increase in radial diffusivity (Gianaros et al., in press; Mueller et al., 2011; Stanek et al., 2011; Verstynen et al., 2012; Xu et al., 2011; Yau et al., 2012).
 We also report the novel finding that four simultaneously measured physiological systems associated with increased adiposity showed a mixture of numerically positive and negative influences on the white mater signal, with much stronger effect sizes than the anthropometric adiposity measure.
 The latent variables reflecting systemic inflammation and glucose regulation most strongly resembled the pattern of effects seen with the adiposity factor.
-In contrast, the latent variables for blood pressure and dyslipidemia were strongly and positively correlated with FA, but this effect was isolated in specific clusters rather than globally expressed throughout white matter.
+In contrast, the latent variables for blood pressure and dyslipidemia were strongly and positively correlated with FA, but this effect was isolated in specific clusters rather than globally expressed throughout the brain.